victor-mlai/Backwards-Comp-API-Cpp/README.md

 ### Solution:

-If you would just add the new `SomeMethod` with the default parameters changed, users calling `SomeMethod` with just the mandatory parameters will have the compiler complain about ambiguity (it won't know which of the 2 methods to call).
+If you would just overload `SomeMethod` with the default parameters changed, users calling `SomeMethod` with just the mandatory parameters will now have the compiler complain about ambiguity (that it doesn't know which of the 2 methods to call).

 To tell the compiler to prefer the newer method we need to make the old one less specialized by making it a template.